 Most people spend one day in Strasbourg exploring the sites of this amazing city.
 Wandering the world-famous streets is the top of many people’s bucket list.
 The food, culture and the sheer beauty draw people in from all over the world.

-Strasbourg is the capital of the Alsace region in northeast France.
+The city of Strasbourg is the capital of the Alsace region in northeast France.
 Strasbourg is a little German and a lot of French because it has been part of both countries over the centuries.
 You will see an amazing mix of both these cultures shine through in the architecture, culture, food and drinks in Strasbourg.

 Luckily all the best things to do in Strasbourg are centrally located to the city.
 This makes visiting Strasbourg in one day very doable for all.
-In this article, you will find plenty of things to do in Strasbourg in a day.
+In this article, you will find plenty of things to do in Strasbourg in one day.

 La Petite France